SebastianS02/SebastianS02/README.md

-- 👋 Hi, I’m Sebastian, a new grad with a B.S. in Computer Science from the CUNY College of Staten Island.
+- 👋 Hi, I’m Sebastian, a junior develor in training with a B.S. in Computer Science from the CUNY College of Staten Island.
 - 👀 I’m interested in full-stack development and I am an aspiring software engineer.
 - 💞️ I’m looking to collaborate on any project.
 The more experience, the better!
 - 📫 How to reach me: Email - stecsebastian2002@gmail.com